Slack Audit Logs

 If you encounter issues with the setup:

-- Ensure your Slack workspace has Enterprise Grid subscription
+- Ensure your Slack workspace has an Enterprise plan (e.g. Enterprise Select or Enterprise Grid)

 - Verify the OAuth redirect URL is correctly configured in both Slack and RunReveal